-- (a) Except as otherwise provided in [the Uniform Commercial Code], a security agreement is effective according to its terms between the parties, against purchasers of the collateral, and against creditors. - (b) A transaction subject to this article is subject to any applicable rule of law which establishes a different rule for consumers and [insert reference to (i) any other statute or regulation that regulates the rates, charges, agreements, and practices for loans, credit sales, or other extensions of credit and (ii) any consumer- protection statute or regulation]. - (c) In case of conflict between this article and a rule of law, statute, or regulation described in subsection (b), the rule of law, statute, or regulation controls.
-Failure to comply with a statute or regulation described in subsection (b) has only the effect the statute or regulation specifies. - (d) This article does not: - (1) validate any rate, charge, agreement, or practice that violates a rule of law, statute, or regulation described in subsection (b); or - (2) extend the application of the rule of law, statute, or regulation to a transaction not otherwise subject to it.
+(a) Except as otherwise provided in [the Uniform Commercial Code], a security agreement is effective according to its terms between the parties, against purchasers of the collateral, and against creditors.

+(b) A transaction subject to this article is subject to any applicable rule of law which establishes a different rule for consumers and [insert reference to (i) any other statute or regulation that regulates the rates, charges, agreements, and practices for loans, credit sales, or other extensions of credit and (ii) any consumer- protection statute or regulation].

+(c) In case of conflict between this article and a rule of law, statute, or regulation described in subsection (b), the statute or regulation controls.
+Failure to comply with a statute or regulation described in subsection (b) has only the effect the statute or regulation specifies.

+(d) Nothing in this This article does not:

+(1) validate validates any rate, charge, agreement, or practice that violates a rule of law, statute, or regulation described in subsection (b) -illegal under a statute or regulation governing usury, small loans, retail installment sales, or the like; or

+(2) extend extends the application of the rule of law, statute, or regulation to a transaction not otherwise subject to it.

+[(c) A transaction subject to this article is also subject to any applicable law which establishes a different rule for consumers.

+(d) With respect to [the Uniform Commercial Code], failure to comply with the laws referred to in subsection (c) has only the effect specified therein.]

 SECTION 9-202.
 TITLE TO COLLATERAL IMMATERIAL.
-Except as otherwise provided with respect to consignments or sales of accounts, chattel paper, payment intangibles, or promissory notes, the provisions of this article with regard to rights, obligations, and remedies apply whether title to collateral is in the secured party or the debtor.
+Except as otherwise provided with respect to consignments or sales of accounts, chattel paper, or payment intangibles, or promissory notes, the provisions of this article with regard to rights, obligations, and remedies apply whether title to collateral is in the secured party or in the debtor.